arve0/master/thesis.md

 [@Fig:epi] illustrate the internal workings of a Leica SP8 scanning microscope which have an epi-illumination setup.
 Epi-illumination is when the detectors (26) and light source (1, 3, 5, 7) are on the same side of the objective (18).
-But as seen, the epi-setup also allows for external detectors (19), which were the ones in use.
-By scanning one means that the light source is focused to a specific part of the specimen, scanned line by line in a raster pattern.
+But as seen, the epi-setup also allows for transmitted detectors (19), which were the ones in use.
+By scanning one means that the light source is focused to a specific point of the specimen, and scanned line by line in a raster pattern.
-While the laser is scanned over the surface, a detector measure light in regular time intervals (samples) and each measured sample will be saved to an image pixel.
+While the laser is scanned over the surface, a photomultiplier tube (PMT) measures the incoming light in regular time intervals (samples) and each measured sample is saved to an image pixel.

-A \kw{photonmultiplier tube} (PMT) is a sensor that measure photons in volts.
+A \kw{photonmultiplier tube} is a sensor which converts photon intensity into an electrical signal.
 The tube works by accelerating electrons that have been liberated from an electrode by incomming photons.
-The electron shower is multiplied several times by aranged electrodes inside the tube, resulting in an amplification which makes it possible to measure small amounts of light [@murphy_fundamentals_2013].
+The flux of electrons is multiplied several times by aranged electrodes inside the tube, resulting in an amplification which makes it possible to measure small amounts of light [@murphy_fundamentals_2013].

-The scanning is done by a oscillation mirror (14).
-The term \kw{non-descanned detector} indicate that the light does not travel by the scanning mirror before reaching the detector.
-In SP8 (17) and (19) are non-descanned detectors, where (17) measure reflected light and (19) measure transmitted light.
+The scanning is done by a galvanometric mirror (14).
+The term \kw{non-descanned detector} indicate that the light does not travel via the scanning mirror before reaching the detector.
+In SP8, (17) and (19) are non-descanned detectors, where (17) measure reflected light and (19) measure transmitted light.
 The condensor and aperture is not illustrated in [@fig:epi].
-Both is placed between the glass slide and the external non-descanned detector (19).
-Condensor gathers light and aperture limits the amount of light reaching the non-descanned detector.
+Both is present between the glass slide and the external non-descanned detector (19).
+Condensor collects light for the transmission non-descanned detector.
+The aperture is an adjustable opening which can be used to limit the amount of incomming light.
 Higher aperture values means more opening.

 ![Internals of a Leica SP8 microscope.
 Picture from Leica SP8 brochure [@leica_microsystems_cms_gmbh_leica_2014].](figures/epi.jpg) {#fig:epi}

 \kw{Field of view} is the spatial area which fits inside one image.
-The view field depends on the magnification of the objective and the scanner zoom.
-Scanner zoom is when the scanner is set to oscillate with less amplitude while still sampling at the same rate.
+The field of view depends on the magnification of the objective and the scanner zoom.
+Scanner zoom is when the scanner is set to oscillate with a smaller amplitude while still sampling at the same rate.
 As field of view is at the magnitude of
 \SI{1e-4}{\metre}, specimen must be moved around to image a larger area.
 The device that moves the specimen is called a stage.
-Here stage position, or specimen position if you like, is denoted with a upper case $X$ to distinguish it from lower case $x$ which denote image pixel position.
+Here stage position, or specimen position, is denoted with a upper case $X$ to distinguish it from lower case $x$ which denote image pixel position.

 \newcommand\NA{\mathit{NA}}

-The resolution of a conventional light microscope is given by the objective and/or condensor numerical apterture (NA) [@murphy_fundamentals_2013]:
+The resolution of a conventional light microscope is given by the objective and/or condensor \kw{numerical aperture} (NA) [@murphy_fundamentals_2013]:

 $$ d = \frac{
         1.22 \lambda